StevenBtc/Hatroo/README.md

-# zorld-of-wuul
+# Hatroo
-A Typescript port of the famous BlueJ project "The World of Zuul" by Michael Kölling and David J. Barnes
+Text based game based on a Typescript port of the famous BlueJ project "The World of Zuul" by Michael Kölling and David J. Barnes